ptupitsyn/ptupitsyn.github.io/_posts/2017-02-09-LINQ-vs-SQL-in-Ignite.md

 This is a comparison of equivalent queries via SQL, LINQ and Compiled LINQ.
 Query is very simple (`select Name from SqlPerson where (SqlPerson.Id < ?)`), data set is very small (40 items, 20 returned): this exposes LINQ overhead better.

-We can see right away that LINQ is a lot slower than raw SQL, but compiled LINQ is a bit faster bit faster.
+We can see right away that LINQ is a lot slower than raw SQL, but compiled LINQ is a bit faster.
 Note that results are in *micro*seconds: real-world queries may take tens or even hundreds of *milli*seconds, so LINQ overhead will be hardly noticeable.

 Anyway, how can we explain these results?
 Why compiled LINQ is faster than raw SQL?